BertLenaerts/bertlenaerts.github.io/_posts/2019-09-11-clustered_SE.md

 R also offers the option of two-way clustering (unlike Stata):

+    coeftest(plm3, vcov=vcovDC(plm3, type="HC0"))
     coeftest(plm3, vcov=vcovTC(x=plm3, d$year, d$id, stata=T))
     summary(felm(y ~ u + x| id+year | 0 | (id+year), d))

 Two-way clustering is carried out by first clustering on both the group and time level individually and summing the variance-covariane matrices, and second by substracting a correction term.
-The *vcovTC* command uses as a correction term the usual (White) heteroskedasticity-robust variance matrix (Thompson, 2011).
+The *vcovDC* command (part of *plm*) uses as a correction term the usual (White) heteroskedasticity-robust variance matrix (Thompson, 2011).
 The correction implemented by *felm* is suggested by Cameron et al. (2011).
 That is, the group and time variable are intersected to generate a third cluster variable.
 If the group-time combinations are unique, this approach is equivalent to White's heteroskedasticity-robust correction.

-The *vcovDC* command implements the Thompson (2011) approach since it does not allow non-unique group-time combinations (opposite to *felm*).
-Two disadvantages of the *vcocDC* command are that it (i) does not allow manual Stata-like df correction, and (ii) can generate negative variances.
-Similar to the *vcovHC* command, *vcovDC* allows MacKinnon and White (1985) df corrections but not a Stata-like correction.
-Since two-way clustering consists of the sum of three terms, term-specific Stata-like df corrections are needed and *vcovDC* does not facilite this.
-Cameron et al. (2011) suggest a Stata-like df of freedom correction where the number of unique clusters formed by the intersection of the group and time level are used for the correction term.
-I wrote the *vcovTC* function (see vcovCL.R), which allows for a Stata-like df correction using the Thompson (2011) approach.

-Second, the Thompson (2011) approach can generate negative variances if the White variances are larger than the sum of the group- and time-wise clustered variances.
-This is the case for our sample if we do not correct for the degrees of freedom:
+Lastly, the Thompson (2011) approach can generate negative variances if the White variances are larger than the sum of the group- and time-wise clustered variances.
+This is the case for our sample with two-way fixed effects and explains why *coeftest(vcovTC)* and *felm* do not report the same result.

-    coeftest(plm3, vcov=vcovDC(plm3, type="HC0"))
-    coeftest(plm3, vcov=vcovTC(x=plm3, d$year, d$id, stata=F))

 **References**

 Cameron, A.C., Gelbach, J.B., Miller, D.L., 2011.
 Robust inference with multiway clustering.
 J. Bus.
 Econ.
 Stat.
 29, 238–249.